josh-collinsworth/joco-sveltekit/src/lib/content/posts/glove80-first-impressions.md

 <figcaption>A wide range of ergonomic, split, and/or mechanical keyboards.
 Image from <a href="https://www.rtings.com/keyboard/reviews/best/ergonomic">rtings.com</a>.</figcaption>

 </figure>

-Not all ergonomic keyboards are mechanical, but apart from those by the major brands you'd might find in any average electronics store (like the Microsofts and Logitechs mentioned above), most are; ergonomic keyboards are generally a sub-niche of the mechanical keyboard niche.

 Anyway, point is: even if you've spent some time in this rabbit hole within a rabbit hole, though, neither [Glove80](https://www.moergo.com/collections/glove80-keyboards) nor its maker, a New Zealand company called [MoErgo](https://www.moergo.com/), are likely to be among the main names you've heard of.
 Generally, it seems like [Kinesis](https://kinesis-ergo.com/) and [ZSA](https://www.zsa.io/) have the largest mindshare in the space, though there are others, like [Cloud Nine](https://cloudnineergo.com/), [Dygma](https://dygma.com/) and [UHK](https://ultimatehackingkeyboard.com/).